oltyx/design-project/README.md

 The table shows the expected finish time of charging at the top, followed by the progress state of the requested energy from the user, taken from the Schedule page, in the form of both kWh and km charged.
 The charging mode, price, and CO2 emissions of the charging session are also displayed in the table.
 ### Feedback
 The Feedback component stores the feedback from users after each charging session.
 [React-Hook-Form](https://react-hook-form.com/) manages the state of the form.
-The form is unitialised using `useForm()` hook, which takes `defaultValues` (of the input fields) and (validation) `mode`  as parameters.
-The form is wrapped in `FormProvider` which passes the `form` object and its context to child components.

-Users may either submit feedback or exit the feedback session.
-In case the feedback is submitted the alert message `"Thank you for your feedback!"` appears on top of the screen and the user is redirected back to the Start page after timeout.
-In case no feedback is submitted, the alert displays `"Please rate us next time!
-Your feedback is very important for us :)"` and the user is redirected to Start page after timeout.
-The state of the alert is set in `useEffect()`.
+There are several possible scenarios of user interaction:

+1. User submits feedback.
+-  "Thank you for your feedback" alert is displayed.
+User is redirected to the start page after timeout.
+Form is saved with entered input values.

+2. User submits empty feedback.
+-  "Please rate us next time" alert is displayed.
+User is redirected to the start page after timeout.
+No form is saved.

+3. User exits.
+-  "Please rate us next time" alert is displayed.
+User is redirected to the start page after timeout.
+No form is saved.

-The boolean `hasFeedback` determines if any feedback was submitted.
+To prevent empty form submission, the boolean `hasFeedback` determines if any feedback was submitted.
 If the form is dirty (if any of the fields are not the same as default values anymore) and if user did not touch any of the fields, then the `hasFeedback` is set to `true`.

 The form consists of 3 fields (Controlled Components):
 1. "5-bolt" Rating - [CustomRating](./src/components/widgets/CustomRating.tsx)